Trenda-Software/vlife-be-node/readme.md

 ## deploy a new version / update the app

+SUPER IMPORTANT:
+- Always run "eb init ..." when you modified the Dockerfile
-It has to have all source commited in git, and always use the profile , otherwise will go to the default profile in the aws credentials
+- It has to have all source commited in git, and always use the profile , otherwise will go to the default profile in the aws credentials

     $ eb deploy vlife-api --profile vlife-2-test-eb-deployer

+### Troubleshooting
+- Check AWS console EB logs: Elastic Beanstalk -> Environments -> vlife-api -> Logs